top of page

 A Couple of Notes...

-• Original recipe called for brown sugar - I didn't have any, so I did the regular sugar + maple syrup option!
+The original recipe called for brown sugar - I didn't have any, so I did the regular sugar + maple syrup option!

-• Original recipe used nutmeg--I'm a big fan of cinnamon, so I doubled that and left out the nutmeg.
+The orriginal recipe used nutmeg--I'm a big fan of cinnamon, so I doubled that and left out the nutmeg.

-• It's a mildly flavored topping.
+It's a mildly flavored topping.
 Some bloggers have included vanilla to zip it up a bit!
-I really liked the maple syrup flavor and wanted that to shine through, so didn't add vanilla!
+I really liked the maple syrup flavor and wanted that to shine through, so I didn't add vanilla!

 Voila!
 Apple Slump!

-My husband loved this recipe!
-He is a big fan of any fruit-related desserts!
 He asked if I could make a cornbread topping for it.
 Not a bad idea-if anybody tries it, let us know how it tasted!!

-Well, I hope you enjoyed our Louisa May Alcott inspired post!
+We hope you enjoyed our Louisa May Alcott inspired post!

 Did you read Little Women?
 Who was your favorite character?
 Let us know in the comments below!